This is going to be the best $1500 PC build that you can buy right now. We’ve spent over 25 hours on researching the best parts for this build.

 Lastly, we’d like to mention that you can safely treat the RAM as maxed out and not needing any upgrades.
 Not even if you were using an RTX 2080 Ti.
 Games just don’t need that much RAM, and it’s more likely than not that DDR4 will get outdated before 16 GB of RAM stops being sufficient.

-And the part that’s going to be keeping all of these different pieces of hardware together and feeding them power is the Gigabyte X470 Aorus Ultra Gaming motherboard.
+And the part that’s going to be keeping all of these different pieces of hardware together and feeding them power is the Asus Prime X470-Pro motherboard.

-It may not be the most high-end solution, but it’s one that has everything you’ll need as a gamer, and even then some, with the inclusion of some nice RGB lighting with a dedicated LED light for true white colors.
+It may not be the most high-end solution, but it’s one that has everything you’ll need as a gamer, and even then some, with the inclusion of some nice RGB lighting.

 You’re covered RAM-wise as well, should you want to expand.
-The X470 Aorus Ultra Gaming maxes out at 64 GB of RAM, with the maximum speed of 3200MHz.
-The motherboard even supports SLI and CrossFire multi-GPU technologies.
-Full disclosure though, the RTX 2070 GPU doesn’t support SLI.
-Nevertheless, it’s one of the many upgrade paths you’ll have available.
+The Asus Prime X470-Pro maxes out at 64 GB of RAM, with the maximum speed of 3600MHz.
+The motherboard even supports both SLI and CrossFire multi-GPU technologies.
+Not all RTX cards support SLI, but the RTX 2080 GPU is one of the ones that does.
+It’s one of the many upgrade paths you’ll have available, and if nothing else it goes to show that this is a quality made a motherboard.

-The more that we looked at all the available PSUs at the price range we were going for, the more we kept falling in love with the EVGA SuperNova G1+.
+The more that we looked at all the available PSUs at the price range we were going for, the more we kept falling in love with the SeaSonic Focus Gold 550W.

 There simply isn’t anything about this PSU that’s short of amazing.

-The build quality is immaculate, from the materials used to the 135mm Fluid Dynamic Fan, just as you’d expect of one of the best PSU manufacturers out there.
-So much so that it comes with a 10-year warranty.
-You can even get two extra years added to the warranty if you order it on Amazon before January 2019.
+The build quality is immaculate, from the materials used to the 120mm Fluid Dynamic Fan, just as you’d expect of one of the best PSU manufacturers out there.
+So much so that it comes with a 7-year warranty.

 On top of that, it’s certified 80+ Gold.
 This means that it’s one of the more efficient models, drawing less power and generating less heat.
-And with 750 watts, it’s powerful enough to get this high-end gaming rig going and then some, leaving you with room for upgrades without needing to get a more powerful PSU.
+And with 550 watts, it’s powerful enough to get this high-end gaming rig going.

 Case: Thermaltake V200